 4.2.
 The Client agrees to instruct the Company as the sole representative and shall not instruct another party to pursue the Claim without the written permission of the Company.

 4.3.
 The Client agrees not to communicate directly with the Provider or with the Financial Ombudsman Service for the duration of this contract without the Company’s prior consent.
 Such consent not to be unreasonably withheld or delayed.

 5.1.
-The Client agrees to pay the Company a fee of 12% of the sum recovered from the Provider in respect of the Client’s Claims.
-For example:
+The Client agrees to pay the Company a fee of 15% of the sum awarded from the Provider in respect of the Client’s Claims.